eamontaaffe/Blog/README.md

 # Blog
-A ruby on rails blog exercise
+A ruby on rails blog exercise based of of [machensiechilds tutorial](https://github.com/eamontaaffe/Blog.git)